 Where do we meet?

-Biking: For a very short bike ride to Third Beach start by biking to Second Beach and then connect to Rawlings Trail and go towards Third Beach.
-For a much longer more scenic bike, you can go around the whole seawall on your bike, or alternatively ride your bike on Stanley Park Drive all the way to Third Beach.
+For a very short bike ride to Ferguson Point start by biking to Stanley Park's Second Beach and then connect to Rawlings Trail and go towards Third Beach.
+For a much longer more scenic bike, you can go around the whole seawall on your bike, or alternatively ride your bike on Stanley Park Drive all the way to Ferguson Point.
 There are many areas to lock your bike at third beach.

 How long is the tour?